sadko4u/damage-detector/README.md

 The plugin generates one type of the GStreamer message - `stream-corruption-state` with the following
 fields:
   * corrupted - the indicator that the plugin detected stream corruption (boolean);
+  * events - the current number of measured stream corruption events;
   * timestamp - the time stamp (in samples) relative to the start of the plugin when the corruption was detected.

 ## Usage